 This page provides a brief introduction to the UK Government’s Cycle to Work scheme and how it is administered.

-The scheme is very flexible and can be applied to any type of bike or e-bike – the two biggest scheme operators also allow for the purchase of bikes and e-bikes priced higher than £1000 (one through a top-up and one through having no upper limit at all).
-Once you decide the Cycle to Work scheme is right for you just let us know when enquiring about or ordering a bike so that we can prepare the admin side for you.
+The scheme is very flexible and can be applied to any type of bike – the two biggest scheme operators also allow bike priced higher than £1000 (one through a top-up and one through having no upper limit).
+Once you decide the scheme is right for you just let us know when enquiring about or ordering a bike so that we can prepare the admin side for you.

 What is the Cycle to Work Scheme?

 To promote healthier journeys to work and to reduce environmental pollution, the 1999 Finance Act introduced an annual tax exemption, known as the Cycle to Work scheme, which allows employers to provide cycles and cyclists’ safety equipment to employees as a tax-free benefit.
 The exemption was one of a series of measures introduced under the Government’s Green Transport Plan.
 The official Department of Transport guidelines give the detailed background on the scheme, but are quite heavy going!

 There is only one Cycle to Work tax exemption scheme – but there are a number of scheme operators that can help in the implementation and administration of the scheme on behalf of employers and employees.
 We work with most of the Cycle to Work scheme operators, including Cyclescheme (who are the biggest operator), the Green Commute Initiative (who are probably the easiest/fastest to deal with, and who have no upper price limit), Cycle Plus, OnYourBike, Salary Exchange etc.

 Each Cycle to Work scheme operator will have slightly different procedures and guidelines, but all will conform the UK Government tax exemption regulations, and all will deliver significant savings (of up to 42%) on the purchase price of new bikes.
 Please note that the scheme only applies to brand new bikes.